Lisa A. Pierson, DVM

 As much as I would love to buy organic, it is just too expensive when feeding multiple cats.

 The second type of meat that I feed is rabbit and it is shipped to me from Washington – wholefoods4pets.com.
+(This company is no longer selling rabbit as of April 2017.)
 I buy 51 lbs at a time of the Extra Fine Double Ground (the most expensive choice) in the 3 lbs packages.

 I purchase the Extra Fine Double Ground because my cats were having problems with the bones in the more coarsely ground product.
 On rare occasions (a few times a year) they would paw violently at their mouths as if a bone was stuck in their gum tissue.